 Something of a modern alternative to wall lighting is the idea of focused illumination.
 Often lending itself to larger, open-planned spaces, this style uses softer accent lighting to draw the eye towards specific features of your design.

 You will need to consider whether to include task lighting when using candles, as candlelight on its own is often not enough.
-A complete lighting solution with candles will often look to achieve a soft look that provides warmth and comfort for a romantic evening.
+A complete lighting solution with candles will often look to achieve a softness that provides warmth and comfort for a romantic evening.

 9) Outdoor Lighting